dai-shi/react-suspense-router/README.md

 useRoutes for Suspense Render-as-You-Fetch

-Its usage is the same with react-router.
+Its usage is the same with react-router, except that Route accepts `fetchData` prop.
+Specify a result created by LazyFetcher.

 ### Routes